-\textit{PubChem} \cite{kim2021pubchem} was launched by National Institute of Health in 2004.
-With a collection of chemical information from 750 data sources, PUbChem is the largest chemical database.
+\textit{PubChem} \cite{kim2021pubchem} was launched by the National Institutes of Health in 2004.
+With a collection of chemical information from 750 data sources, PubChem is the largest chemical database.
 As of August 2020, PubChem contains 111 million unique chemical structures with 271 million activity data points from 1.2 million biological assays experiments.
-PubChem provides direct download as well as web interfaces for queries.
+PubChem provides direct download as well as web interfaces for online queries.
 Notably, PubChem is non-curated \cite{rifaioglu2019recent} and the bioactivity datasets from PubChem can be highly imbalanced \cite{korkmaz2020deep}.
 Researchers may curate the data on their own.
 For example, Chithrananda et al \cite{chithrananda2020chemberta} recently released a curated dataset of 77 million SMILES strings from PubChem. \textit{ChEMBL} \cite{gaulton2017chembl}, maintained by the European Molecular Biology Laboratory, is another large-scale chemical database.
-For example, in ChEMBL22 (Version 22), there are more than 1.6 million distinct chemical structures with over 14 million activity values.
+For example, in ChEMBL22 (version 22), there are more than 1.6 million distinct chemical structures with over 14 million activity values.
 Moreover, ChEMBL is manually curated in a comprehensive manner \cite{rifaioglu2019recent}.
-ChEMBL provides downloads in a variety of formats (e.g., Oracle, MySQL or PostgreSQL compatible formats) and also allows web application program interface (API) to retrieve ChEMBL data in XML or JSON format \cite{davies2015chembl}.
+ChEMBL provides downloads in a variety of formats (e.g., Oracle, MySQL or PostgreSQL database) and also allows web application program interface (API) for data retrieval in XML or JSON format \cite{davies2015chembl}.
 Notably, based on ChEMBL, Mayr et al \cite{mayr2018large} extracted a large-scale benchmark dataset for target prediction.
-ZINC \cite{sterling2015zinc}, developed by the Irwin and Shoichet Laboratories in UCSF, contains a suite of molecules, annotated ligands and targets as well as the purchasability for over 120 million "drug-like" compounds, i.e., organic molecules for sale.
-ZINC supports direct downloading from the web site and also provides an API for data retrieval.
-Additionally, some subsets of the ZINC database are more commonly used, such as the ZINC-250k \cite{rong2020grover} and the ZINC Clean Leads collections \cite{polykovskiy2020molecular}.
+ZINC \cite{sterling2015zinc}, developed by the Irwin and Shoichet Laboratories in UCSF, contains a suite of molecules, annotated ligands and targets as well as the purchasability for over 120 million ``drug-like" compounds.
+ZINC supports direct download from the website and also provides an API for retrieving data.
+Notably, some subsets of the ZINC database are more commonly used, such as the ZINC-250k \cite{rong2020grover} and the ZINC Clean Leads collections \cite{polykovskiy2020molecular}.